ieee-uh-makers/build-a-bot/Projects/Safety Patrol Robot.md

 ### Other
 - Completion - 20 Points
-- Documenting next steps to improve robot - Up to 20 Points
+- Documenting next steps to improve device/robot - Up to 20 Points
 - Originality / Innovation - Up to 20 points (mostly reserved for custom projects)